 The Discovery School Council are a group of representatives from each class across the school, who are voted for by pupils at the start of each school year.
-The School Council members are involved in important decisions about school development and help to plan key events throughout the school year.
+The School Council members are involved in important decisions about school development, help to plan key events throughout the school year and to raise money for charities.

 At The Discovery School we are always keen to gather the views of our parents and children and to use these to identify opportunities for further school improvement.
 Currently, the School Council are undertaking a project to consider safety in and around the school car-park at the start and end of the school day.
 We would like to know how you travel to/from school and to hear your views on the use of the school car park at these very busy parts of the school day.